-1. Who or what inspired you to become an author?
+1. Who or What inspired you to become an author?

-4. What is your favorite quote?
+4. What is your greatest strength as a writer?

 I think I am good at balancing description and action.
 I try to use just the right detail to evoke a different place and time.
 Readers say they feel submerged in 1537, I take that as the finest of compliments.

 5. What are your goals as a writer?

 I want to tell stories that entertain and intrigue people.
 I’m always very grateful when readers say they were up late at night because they really wanted to know what would happen next.
 But I don’t want to create page turners just for the sake of that.
 I want to bring complicated characters to life.